HaoWeiHe/Sentiment-Classification/README.md

 </div>

 In this experiment, I use k-fold + auc_roc as the evaluation mertic to determine the best paramters of GridSearchCV.
 However, using k-fold will reduce variance which may make this distribution more skew.
+Accroding to this anlysis, we can determine proper embedding size for word representation.

 - Explore word representation using PCA + cos similarity
 <div align="center">